Kenya Minute.

 Faith Odhiambo

-Former Law Society of Kenya President and 2027 Nairobi Woman Representative candidate for ODM Linda Mwananchi movement.
+Former Law Society of Kenya president running as Nairobi Woman Representative candidate under ODM Linda Mwananchi movement.

 In coverage